awardeh/awardeh/README.md

 -->

 - 👃 I'm a junior AI engineer @ the Montreal based startup Noze
-- 🎓 I'm graduating from York University, Toronto in September 2023
+- 🎓 I'm graduating from York University, Toronto in August 2023

 I haven't used my personal GitHub in a while, but I should start working on personal projects for fun again.